Amogh-Kulkarni/Amogh-Kulkarni.github.io/_pages/about.md

 🔬 My research interests include aerodynamic design optimization, machine learning applications in aerospace engineering, and the development of innovative CFD methodologies.

-📚 I'm currently working as a **Junior Project Engineer** at NYX, Inc., where I focus on the design and analysis of automotive components, leveraging my expertise in CAD and CFD tools.
+📚 I am currently developing my skills in scientific machine learning to leverage data-driven approaches in rapid aerodynamic design.

 📽️ I am also passionate about contributing to open-source projects and exploring the integration of software development with engineering solutions to drive innovation in the aerospace and automotive industries.